 Categorisation of investments according to the RRF Regulation

 We compare the spending plans in more detail than the green / digital / other categorisation presented in Figure 1.
-We currently use three straightforward classifications for comparing the national plans.
-Since none of these classifications are ideal (as we explain below), we will complement them with our own classification as we update the dataset.
+We use three straightforward classifications for comparing the national plans.
+Since none of these classifications are ideal (as we explain below), we complemented them with our own classification.

 The first classification we use considers the six pillars defined in Article 3 of the RRF Regulation: